DarkGhostHunter/RutUtils/README.md

 The static helper will automatically clean the string and parse the number and verification digit for you, so you don't have to.

-If the resulting Rut is empty, `null` will be returned instead of a Rut instance, which you can use to quickly set flow control in your code.
+If the resulting Rut is malformed or invalid, `null` will be returned instead of a Rut instance, which you can use to quickly set flow control in your code.

 ```php
 <?php